 With agoraphobia, you won’t go to places that scare you.
 If you end up in one, you can become very anxious.
 Symptoms may include:

-A lot of these symptoms are the same for other medical conditions like heart disease and breathing problems.
+A lot of these symptoms are the same for other medical conditions like heart disease, stomach issues, and breathing problems.
 So you may make several trips to the doctor or emergency room before you and your doctor figure out what's really going on.

 Your doctor may ask: